erikaduan/abs_labour_force_report/README.md

           renv::restore()
     ```

-+ Write scripts that are self-contained.
-This means using one script to separately load all R libraries should be avoided, to minimise errors in case one job cannot access the outputs of another job.
-+ The `pandoc` package is not bundled with the `rmarkdown` package (`pandoc` is provided by RStudio) so the correct version of `pandoc` needs to be manually specified.
++ The `pandoc` package is not bundled with the `rmarkdown` package (`pandoc` is provided by RStudio) so the correct version of `pandoc` needs to be manually specified in the YAML pipeline.

     ```
     steps: